Valid confidence intervals for post-model-selection predictors: Numerical study

-The evaluated minimal conditional coverage probabilities $\hat{P}_{cond,\min }$, say, are presented in Table \ref{table:minimal:cond:coverage}.
-For comparison, we also provide similar evaluations of minimal conditional coverage probabilities, with the same above-described procedure, but with $ \lambda $ now fixed as a function of $X$ as in the beginning of Section 7 of \cite{lee15exact}.
-When $\lambda $ is fixed, these minimal conditional coverage probabilities are approximately equal to the nominal level $ 1-\alpha $, in agreement with the results of \cite{lee15exact}.
+The so evaluated minimal conditional coverage probabilities $\hat{P} _{cond,\min }$, say, are presented in Table \ref{table:minimal:cond:coverage} .
+For comparison, we also provide similar evaluations of minimal conditional coverage probabilities using the same procedure as described in Appendix \ref {app D}, but now with $\lambda $ fixed as a function of $X$ as in the beginning of Section 7 of \cite{lee15exact}.
+When $\lambda $ is fixed, these minimal conditional coverage probabilities are approximately equal to the nominal level $1-\alpha $, in agreement with the results of \cite{lee15exact} .
 However, when $\lambda $ is selected by cross-validation, the evaluated minimal conditional coverage probabilities can be way below the nominal level.
 In particular, these probabilities can be equal to $0.31$ for a nominal level of $0.80$ and to $0.86$ for a nominal level of $0.95$.